amazing-hash/algos-rs/README.md

 #### sequences
 - Search for the nearest next smaller element for each element of the array
 - Search for the nearest previous smaller element for each element of the array
+- Search insert position of K in a sorted array
 #### structures
 - Dsu (disjoint set union)
 - Bloom filter